rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 After installing Rancher, if you want to change which Helm chart repository to install Rancher from, you will need to follow these steps.

->**Note:** Because the rancher-alpha repository contains only alpha builds, switching from the rancher-alpha repository to rancher-stable or rancher-latest for upgrades is not supported.
+>**Note:** Because the rancher-alpha repository contains only alpha charts, switching between the rancher-alpha repository and the rancher-stable or rancher-latest repository for upgrades is not supported.

 1. List the current Helm chart repositories.